ash/raku-course/about-this-course/index.md

 Below each page, there is a navigation block that you can use to traverse the entire course.
 You can also always jump to the desired section using the breadcrumbs menu at the top of the page.

-While the navigation guides you through the assignments in a particular order, you can solve them in more or less random order withing the current section or topic.
+While the navigation guides you through the assignments in a particular order, you can solve them in more or less random order within the current section or topic.

 ## Contents